sosy-lab/cpachecker/ReadMe.txt

 Troubleshooting:
 - Imports starting with org.eclipse are not recognized.
+  Errors "Project 'CPAChecker (svn trunk)' is missing required library: 'bin/'" and "The Project cannot be built until build path errors are resolved" occur.
   Solution: Double-check PDE is installed (see step 2).
   			This renders manually inserting the respective .jar files unnecessary.